-At a meeting in Geneva in July 2015, the members participating in the negotiations agreed on the expansion 201 products list (including new-type semiconductors, semiconductor manufacturing equipment, digital multifunction machines and printers, digital AV devices, and medical devices).
+Following the successive negotiations, at a meeting in Geneva in July 2015, the members participating in the negotiations agreed on the expansion 201 products list (including new-type semiconductors, semiconductor manufacturing equipment, digital multifunction machines and printers, digital AV devices, and medical devices).
 In the same month, a declaration on the agreement on tariff elimination periods, implementation schedules, etc. as well as the 201 products was reported and published at a meeting of the WTO General Council.